 Designed for 0.2 layer height and 0.48 layer width (standard for 0.4 nozzles in most slicing software).

 If the drawer doesn't fit well, try (gently) forcing it in and out a few times to see if that results in a better slide (worked for me).
-If the fit is still poor, print the TOLERANCE version of the drawer.
-Same for the connector: if you really can't get it in, try the TOLERANCE version.
+If the fit is still poor, print the TOLERANT version of the drawer.
+Same for the connector: if you really can't get it in, try the TOLERANT version.

 For stacking, I recommend placing the printed boxes face down in the right configuration (without the drawers), and pushing in the connectors in from above.
 I used the back of a big screwdriver to gently hammer them in.
 This was a nice strong fit for me.
 You could use some glue on the connector if it's too lose.